-- to simply a range of data to make it easier to understand and assess.
+1) In order to make a range of data easier to understand and assess:

-For instance; let’s say we have a list of a class of 10 students’scores on the Math exam.
+For instance; we have a list of math scores of 10 students.
 The scores are ranging from 0 to 100, but we want them to range from 0 to 1 so as to assess it more easily.
-When we make the calculation we get the scores like this: (Please click to use the excel sheet and understand the formula properly.)
+When we make the calculation we get the scores like this:

 Thanks to normalization, we can deduce that the more successful students are Jason and Mike.